-Robert D. Mitchell focuses his legal practice on complex commercial and financial litigation in federal and state courts, particularly in the areas of securities and investments, financial fraud litigation, business disputes, commercial real estate litigation, and internet and business defamation.
+Robert D. Mitchell, an experienced trial attorney, focuses his legal practice on complex commercial and financial litigation in federal and state courts, particularly in the areas of securities and investments, financial fraud litigation, business disputes, commercial real estate litigation, and internet and business defamation.
 He has more than 25 years of trial and litigation experience.
 His client matters generally involve litigation, arbitration and/or mediation of business and contractual disputes, investment and financial frauds, commercial real estate and development, corporate and LLC issues, and other commercial and financial matters.
 Robert represents clients in Arizona, California, Texas and Utah, and when admitted pro hac vice has handled commercial litigations and trials in courts and other tribunals across the United States.

 Robert is also experienced in the evaluation, litigation (including class action litigation) and arbitration of securities, investment and real estate investment cases.
 He has substantial experience in federal and state court litigation and arbitrations involving stocks, bonds, options, commodities, limited partnerships, ERISA accounts, investment contracts and other securities.
 Robert has represented investors in litigation and arbitration cases against numerous brokerage firms, issuers, attorneys, and other professionals.
 He also represents brokerage firms, investment advisory firms and stockbrokers in investment cases and regulatory proceedings before the SEC, FINRA, and state securities agencies, including the Arizona Corporation Commission, Securities Division.
 Robert also serves as local counsel for out-of-state law firms and parties involved in large class action and complex litigation cases.